cysouw/diathesis/text/c09_adverbials.md

 The addition of a resultative preverbial to transitive verbs (i.e. basic nominative+accusative verbs) does not lead to any role remapping.
 For example, *prügeln* 'to beat' [@next a] and *totprügeln* 'to beat to death' [@next b] show exactly the same valency.
 Such resultative transitive verbs without diathesis appear to be frequent and the examples given below are just a few illustrative verbs.
 It is unclear to me whether there is any restriction on which adjectives or verbs can occur in this construction.

+The preverbial *tot-* is particularly common, and always literally describes a method to kill somebody by performing the action as described by the transitive lexical verb.
+This stands in contrast to the preverbial *tot-* used with intransitives as discussed in [@sec:adverbial-intransitive-resultative].
+In those examples an additional reflexive pronoun is necessary and the meaning is not literally a description of some kind of killing, but some kind of intensifying aspect.

 ::: ex
 - Der Vater prügelt den Sohn.
 - Der Vater prügelt den Sohn tot.